GabrielVareilles/rails-matching/README.md

 ## Going further

-- This algorithm can work with many **more criteria** but indeed the code will grow accordingly.\
+- This algorithm can work with many **more criteria** but indeed the code will grow accordingly.

-- Applying **weigths** to our different criteria can also be done quite easily if necessary.\
+- Applying **weigths** to our different criteria can also be done quite easily if necessary.

-- Last but not least we're not tied to match records from the same table, we can use **polymorphism**.\
+- Last but not least we're not tied to match records from the same table, we can use **polymorphism**.
-In our above exemple we could have a salads and try to match users and fruit salads.

 <img src="/app/assets/images/schema-2.png?raw=true" width="400">
+*In our above exemple we could have a salads and try to match users and fruit salads*